webclinic017/Stocked/README.md

-A web-based stock chart and live chat program for Prof. Karra's CS160 course at SJSU.
+A web-based full stack stock chart and live chat program for Prof. Karra's Software Engineering course at SJSU.

 All updates to master will get automatically deployed using Github Actions.